-The 2017 Agricultural Service Board meetings are scheduled for February 15, April 26, August 3 and November 8, 2017, all commencing at 9:00 a.m. in the M.D. of Peace Council Chambers, Berwyn.
+The next Agricultural Service Board meeting is scheduled for March 28, 2018, commencing at 9:00 a.m. in the M.D. of Peace Council Chambers, Berwyn.

 In November 2016 the M.D. of Peace Agricultural Service Board updated its Strategic Plan , which lists the goals and strategies of the Ag.
 Service Board.
 Please click on the link below in order to view a copy of the 2017-2019 Strategic Plan.